-- (b) Neglect of duty; - (c) Misconduct; - (d) Final conviction of a crime involving moral turpitude; - (e) Falsification of official documents; - (f) Sexual Harassment; - 11 (g) Engaging directly or indirectly in partisan political activities by one holding a non-political office; - (h) Receiving for personal use of a fee, gift or other valuable thing in the course of official duties or in connection therewith when such fee, gift or other valuable thing is given by any person in the hope or expectation of receiving a favor or better treatment than that accorded to other persons or for committing acts punishable under the anti-graft laws; - (i) Contracting loans from persons with whom the office of the employee has business relations; - 20 (j) Nepotism; - 21 (k) Oppression; - (l) Disgraceful or immoral conduct; - (m) Inefficiency and incompetence in the performance of official duties; - (n) Frequent unauthorized absences; - 25 (o) Habitual tardiness; - 26 (p) Loafing; - (q) Refusal to perform official duty or unjust refusal to render overtime service; - (r) Insubordination; - (s) Conduct prejudicial to the best interests of the service; - (t) Discourtesy in the course of official duties: - 32 (u) Habitual drunkenness; - (v) Violation of reasonable office rules and regulations; - (w) Gambling prohibited by law; - (x) Pursuit of private business, vocation or profession in violation of civil service law, rules and regulations; - (y) Promoting ticket sales which are not intended for charitable or public welfare purposes; - (z) Improper or unauthorized solicitation of contributions; - (aa) UNAUTHORIZED USE OF GOVERNMENT RESOURCES AND PROPERTIES; - (bb) Unfair labor practice; - (cc) Illegal strike; - (dd) Unjustifiable delays in the payment of employee benefits; - 45 INDIRECTLY FINANCIAL DIRECTLY OR HAVING (ee) 46 MATERIAL INTEREST IN ANY TRANSACTION REQUIRING 47 THEIR APPROVAL OF OFFICE.
-FINANCIAL AND 48 INTEREST IS DEFINED A PECUNIARY MATERIAL \mathbf{AS} 49 INTEREST BY WHICH A PERSON WILL GAIN OR LOSE 50 SOMETHING: 51 - (ff) OWNING, CONTROLLING, MANAGING OR ACCEPTING EMPLOYMENT AS OFFICER, EMPLOYEE, CONSULTANT,
+SEC.
+190. Disciplinary Action. - No public officer or employee in the civil service 1 2 system shall be disciplined, suspended or removed from office except for cause as 3 provided for by law and after due process.
+The following shall be grounds for disciplinary action: 4 5 (a) Dishonesty; (b) Neglect of duty; 6 (c) Misconduct; 7 (d) Final conviction of a crime involving moral turpitude; 8 9 (e) Falsification of official documents; 10 (f) Sexual Harassment; (g) Engaging directly or indirectly in partisan political activities by one holding a non-11 12 political office; 13 (h) Receiving for personal use of a fee, gift or other valuable thing in the course of official duties or in connection therewith when such fee, gift or other valuable thing 14 is given by any person in the hope or expectation of receiving a favor or better 15 treatment than that accorded to other persons or for committing acts punishable 16 17 under the anti-graft laws; (i) Contracting loans from persons with whom the office of the employee has business 18 relations; 19 20 (j) Nepotism; (k) Oppression; 21 22 (l) Disgraceful or immoral conduct; (m) Inefficiency and incompetence in the performance of official duties; 23 24 (n) Frequent unauthorized absences; 25 (o) Habitual tardiness; 26 (p) Loafing; (q) Refusal to perform official duty or unjust refusal to render overtime service; 27 (r) Insubordination; 28 (s) Conduct prejudicial to the best interests of the service; 29 (t) Discourtesy in the course of official duties; 30 (u) Habitual drunkenness; 31 (v) Violation of reasonable office rules and regulations; 32 (w) Gambling prohibited by law; 33 rules and regulations;

+(x) Pursuit of private business, vocation or profession in violation of civil service law,
-COUNSEL, BROKER, AGENT, TRUSTEE, OR NOMINEE IN ANY PRIVATE ENTERPRISE REGULATED, SUPERVISED OR LICENSED BY HIS OFFICE, UNLESS EXPRESSLY ALLOWED BY LAW:

-(gg) ENGAGING IN THE PRIVATE PRACTICE OF PROFESSION UNLESS AUTHORIZED BY THE CONSTITUTION, LAW OR REGULATION, PROVIDED THAT SUCH PRACTICE WILL NOT CONFLICT OR TEND TO CONFLICT WITH HIS/HER OFFICIAL FUNCTIONS;

-(hh) RECOMMENDING ANY PERSON TO ANY POSITION IN A PRIVATE ENTERPRISE WHICH HAS A REGULAR OR PENDING OFFICIAL TRANSACTION WITH HIS/HER OFFICE, UNLESS SUCH RECOMMENDATION OR REFERRAL IS MANDATED BY (1) LAW, OR (2) INTERNATIONAL AGREEMENTS, COMMITMENT AND OBLIGATION, OR AS PART OF THE FUNCTIONS OF HIS/HER OFFICE;
+- 1 (y) Promoting ticket sales which are not intended for charitable or public welfare purposes; - 3 (z) Improper or unauthorized solicitation of contributions; - 4 (aa) UNAUTHORIZED USE OF GOVERNMENT RESOURCES AND PROPERTIES; - 6 (bb) Unfair labor practice; - 7 (cc) Illegal strike; - 8 (dd) Unjustifiable delays in the payment of employee benefits; - 9 (ee) DIRECTLY OR INDIRECTLY HAVING FINANCIAL AND 10 MATERIAL INTEREST IN ANY TRANSACTION REQUIRING THE 11 APPROVAL OF THEIR OFFICE, FINANCIAL AND MATERIAL 12 INTEREST IS DEFINED AS A PECUNIARY INTEREST BY WHICH A 13 PERSON WILL GAIN OR LOSE SOMETHING; - 14 (ff) OWNING, CONTROLLING, MANAGING OR ACCEPTING 15 EMPLOYMENT AS OFFICER, EMPLOYEE, CONSULTANT, COUNSEL, 16 BROKER, AGENT, TRUSTEE, OR NOMINEE IN AN PRIVATE 17 ENTERPRISE REGULATED, SUPERVISED OR LICENSED BY HIS 18 OFFICE, UNLESS EXPRESSLY ALLOWED BY LAW; - 19 (gg) ENGAGING IN THE PRIVATE PRACTICE OF PROFESSION 20 UNLESS AUTHORIZED BY THE CONSTITUTION, LAW OR 21 REGULATION, PROVIDED THAT SUCH PRACTICE WILL NOT 22 CONFLICT OR TEND TO CONFLICT WITH HIS/HER OFFICIAL 23 FUNCTIONS; - (hh) RECOMMENDING ANY PERSON TO ANY POSITION IN A PRIVATE ENTERPRISE WHICH HAS A REGULAR OR PENDING OFFICIAL TRANSACTION WITH HISIHER OFFICE, UNLESS SUCH RECOMMENDATION OR REFERRAL IS MANDATED BY (1) LAW, OR (2) INTERNATIONAL AGREEMENTS, COMMITMENT AND - OBLIGATION, OR AS PART OF THE FUNCTIONS OF HIS/HER - 30 OFFICE;

-(ii) DISCLOSING OR MISUSING CONFIDENTIAL OR CLASSIFIED INFORMATION OFFICIALLY KNOWN TO HIM/HER BY REASON OF HIS/HER OFFICE AND NOT MADE AVAILABLE TO THE PUBLIC, TO FURTHER HIS/HER PRIVATE INTERESTS OR GIVE UNDUE ADVANTAGE TO ANYONE OR TO PREJUDICE THE PUBLIC INTEREST;
+31 (ii) DISCLOSING OR MISUSING CONFIDENTIAL OR CLASSIFIED 32 INFORMATION OFFICIALLY KNOWN TO HIMIHER BY REASON OF 33 HISHER OFFICE AND NOT MADE AVAILABLE TO THE PUBLIC, TO 34 FURTHER HIS/HER PRIVATE INTERESTS OR GIVE UNDUE